Live from the Southern Command in sunny South Florida.

 That's why I want to be president, because it's unhealthy for this many Americans.

-I'm not sure based on this guy going to this church for 20 years and listening to this pastor, I'm not sure that this candidate doesn't disagree.
+I'm not sure based on this guy going to this church for 20 years and listening to this pastor.

 But he's not doing that.

-So it uh, you want to hear a bit of irony.
+So it, oh, you want to hear a bit of irony?

-Headline, John McCain told to dump spiritual guide in Rao over war on Islam.
+Headline, John McCain told to dump spiritual guide in row over war on Islam.

-John McCain, the presumptive Republican presidential nominee has been called upon to renounce a church leader he considers his spiritual guide for urging a Christian war to destroy the false religion of Islam.
+John McCain, a presumptive Republican presidential nominee, has been called upon to renounce a church leader he considers his spiritual guide for urging a Christian war to destroy the false religion of Islam.

-On February 26th, the week before the vote, Mr. McCain appeared at a campaign rally in Cincinnati with the evangelical pastor, who praised the candidate as a strong, true, consistent conservative, with Huckabee then continuing to snap at his heels.
+On February 26th, the week before the vote, Mr. McCain appeared at a campaign rally in Cincinnati with the evangelical pastor who praised the candidate as a strong, true, consistent conservative.

-Standing side by side with the minister, McCain hailed him as a spiritual guide.
+Standing side by side with the minister, McCain hailed him as his spiritual guide.

-Okay, so McCain's got an evangelical Christian who is a spiritual guide, and apparently somebody says, I've never heard this, but uh this this preacher urges uh Christian war to destroy the false religion of Islam.
+Okay, so McCain's got an evangelical Christian who is a spiritual guide, and apparently somebody says, I've never heard this, but this preacher urges Christian war to destroy the false religion of Islam.

 And now everybody, you've got to get rid of this guy.

-You gotta get rid of you gotta denounce this, and you gotta get rid of this guy.
+You've got to denounce this, and you've got to get rid of this guy.

 Back to the phones.